-The minimum weekly payment for new participants based on 19.5 hours worked is $\in$ 215.50.
+With effect from 26th March 2018 the minimum weekly payment for new participants based on 19.5 hours worked is €220.50.

-If the actual social welfare payment (including Qualified adult/child, but excluding fuel allowance) you were getting was $\in$ 193 a week or less, then you will get the minimum CE weekly rate of $\in$ 215.50 (that is $\in$ 193 plus $\in$ 22.50).
-If your actual weekly social welfare payment (including dependants) was $\in$ 193.01 or more, then you will get the equivalent rate plus $\in$ 22.50.
+If the actual Social Welfare payment (including Qualified adult/child, but excluding fuel allowance) you were getting was $\in$ 198 a week or less, then you will get the minimum CE weekly rate of $\in$ 22.50 (that is $\in$ 198 plus $\in$ 22.50).
+If your actual weekly Social Welfare payment (including dependants) was $\in$ 198.01 or more, then you will get the equivalent rate plus $\in$ 22.50.

-The change of circumstances rules that apply to your original social welfare payment also apply to your CE payment.
-This means that, if your qualified adult gets a job, their income will be assessed as means and your CE payment may be reduced subject to the standard minimum payment of $\in$ 215.50.
+The change of circumstances rules that apply to your original Social Welfare payment also apply to your CE payment.
+This means that, if your qualified adult gets a job, their income will be assessed as means and your CE payment may be reduced subject to the standard minimum payment of $\in$ 220.50.
 Equally, if they lose their job, you may be able to claim for them as a qualified adult on your CE allowance.

-In order to avoid any possible overpayments, if there is any change in your circumstances, you should inform your CE supervisor and the local DEASPCommunity Development Officer responsible for your CE scheme.
+In order to avoid any possible overpayments, if there is any change in your circumstances, you should inform your CE supervisor and the local DEASP Community Development Officer responsible for your CE scheme.
 (Your CE supervisor will give you contact details for the local DEASP official overseeing your CE scheme).